micxyj/sagemaker-multi-model-deloy-on-gpu/README.md

 # sagemaker-multi-model-deloy-on-gpu
-The guide using SageMaker to deploy multiple model on GPU instance.
+The guide using SageMaker to deploy multiple models on GPU instance.